 The Mellon College of Science has additional requirements for doctoral thesis committees which require the addition of a visiting member for the dissertation defense.
+A thesis defense committee can have no fewer than 4 members and at least one member of the committee shall be a "visitor" (a person not affiliated with the Department or participating in the student's thesis research).
+A visitor can be from another CMU department, another university, of from outside academic institutions altogether.
 Note that if you have an advisory committee with members from outside the Chemistry Department, you are advised to plan ahead if you wish to avoid changes in your committee to satisfy the MCS policy.
 Please consult with the GPC chair when initially forming your committee.